yusufyilmazfr/Asmin/DOCUMENTATION.md

 	return new SuccessResult(ResultMessages.UserAdded);
 }
 ```

+The path information of the file where the log records written is located in the <code>Log4Net.config</code> file.
+If you want change to path, go <code>Log4Net.config</code>

 #### How Do  Write Custom Aspect

 The Aspects described above may be insufficient according to your business needs or you may want to write something else.
 What you need to do here is derive the class you are creating from <code>MethodInterception</code>